-34. Club, School and Colleges Committees, Divisional Boards, County Boards, Provincial and Central Councils shall have power to raise finance and to control, administer and utilise the funds at their disposal in the interests of the Association.

-- 35. Club, School and College Committees, Divisional Boards, County Boards, Provincial and Central Councils shall keep true and accurate accounts and records showing their financial affairs.
-Receipts, invoices, etc., to support all transactions shall be retained for a period of at least 5 years, and shall at all times be open to inspection of the members of the Executive Committee. - 36.
-Any real property held by Clubs, Divisional Boards, County Boards and Provincial Councils shall not be sold, leased, transferred, conveyed, mortgaged or otherwise charged or dealt with without the consent of Central Council. - 37.
+- 33. Club, School and Colleges Committees, Divisional Boards, County Boards, Provincial and Central Councils shall have power to raise finance and to control, administer and utilise the funds at their disposal in the interests of the Association. - 34.
+Club, School and College Committees, Divisional Boards, County Boards, Provincial and Central Councils shall keep true and accurate accounts and records showing their financial affairs.
+Receipts, invoices, etc., to support all transactions shall be retained for a period of at least 5 years and shall at all times be open to inspection by the Executive Committee. - 35.
+Any real property held by Clubs, Divisional Boards, County Boards and Provincial Councils shall not be sold, leased, transferred, conveyed, mortgaged or otherwise charged or dealt with without the consent of Central Council. - 36.
 Club, School and College Committees, Divisional Boards, County Boards, Provincial and Central Councils shall open their own bank accounts.
-Cheques and other transactions on these accounts shall be signed by the Treasurer or Joint Treasurer and either by the Assistant Treasurer, Chairperson or Secretary. - 38.
-Club, School and College Committees, Divisional Boards, County Boards, Provincial and Central Councils shall be responsible for authorised expenses of their officials and referees acting on their behalf. - 39.
-County Boards, Provincial and Central Councils shall have the power to request Club, Divisional Boards, School and Colleges Committees, officials, or players to produce any books, documents or any other evidence that may be required from time to time. - 40.
+Cheques and other transactions on these accounts shall be signed by the Treasurer or Joint Treasurer and either by the Assistant Treasurer, Chairperson or Secretary. - 37.
+Club, School and College Committees, Divisional Boards, County Boards, Provincial and Central Councils shall be responsible for authorised expenses of their officials and referees acting on their behalf. - 38.
+County Boards, Provincial and Central Councils shall have the power to request any unit under their control to produce records, documents or any other evidence that may be required from time to time. - 39.
 The Treasurer shall have charge of all financial affairs of the Club, School and College Committees, Divisional Boards, County Boards, Provincial and Central Council and operate such affairs as requested by the relevant Board, Committee or Council.

 Employed Financial Administrators of the Association shall be responsible for the day to day financial transactions to the relevant Treasurer(s) and Management Committee of the Association.

-A Financial Report, showing income & expenditure, monies owed to and by the board along with supporting bank statements, shall be presented at each meeting of the Club, Divisional Board, County Board, Provincial and Central Council and to each meeting of the Management Committee of Central Council.
+A Financial Report, showing Income & Expenditure, monies owed to and by the board along with supporting bank statements, shall be circulated at each meeting of the Club, Divisional Board, County Board, Provincial and Central Council and to each meeting of the Management Committee of Central Council.
 The reports shall also show how funds are invested.